AdityaSrivastavDS/Hospital-Management-System/README.md

 # Hospital Management System

-Hospital Management System is a Java-based application for managing patient records, doctor information, and appointments in a hospital setting.
+Hospital Management System is a Java-based management system for managing patient records, doctor information, and appointments in a hospital setting.